Crossover distributions at the edge of the rarefaction fan: Introduction

 where $B(X)$ is a standard Brownian motion in $X$, with $B(0)=0$.
-We will obtain an exact expression for the one point probability distribution of the resulting law -- the {\em edge crossover distribution} -- at any positive time.
-The main tool is the Tracy-Widom determinental formula for one sided Bernoulli data and therefore we are restricted to asymmetric exclusion.
+We will obtain an exact expression for the one-point probability distribution of the resulting law---the \textit{edge crossover distribution}---at any positive time.
+The main tool is the Tracy--Widom determinantal formula for one-sided Bernoulli data, and therefore we are restricted to asymmetric exclusion.
 The resulting law is expected to be universal for fluctuations at the edge of the rarefaction fan for models in the KPZ class.